You must remember that the first three decades of mobile tech development had a crazy race of fitting everything in the smallest size possible.

 Frankly, compared to the Mavic Mini’s three-point stabilizer, DJI Spark may not prove worthy enough.
 But don’t let those numbers fool you!
 The 12 MP camera on the Spark is pretty rad with an HD quality video output and a maximum still-resolution of 4k.
 What it lacks is a comparably good stabilizer.

 Now, don’t get me wrong!
-I understand it’s too much to ask from a drone that costs less than USD 500, but certain features could’ve been there.
+I understand it’s too much to ask from a drone that costs less than USD 500 (check our picks here), but certain features could’ve been there.
 For instance, 2-axis control makes it challenging to take complex shots steadily.
 Furthermore, the tilt range is limited to -85 degrees to 0 degrees, compared to the Mavic Air, whose range varies from -90 degrees to +30 degrees.

 This prevents the drone from looking straight down or beyond the horizon.
 I took this drone during my trek to Machu Picchu, and I couldn’t record the footage of looking beyond the edge of a cliff due to this lack.